Terguttac/BotTender-2.0/README.md

 # BotTender 2.0

 BotTender 2.0 is a cocktail making machine built on a Raspberry Pi featuring a touchscreen interface, editable database of cocktails and ingredients, and an intuitive user interface.
 With BotTender, you can easily browse and make a variety of cocktails or create custom drinks by selecting the desired ingredients and their quantities.
+BotTender 2.0 is written in Python and uses Kivy for the GUI framework.

+Why 2.0?
+BotTender 2.0 is a complete rewrite of a cocktail making machine I created in 2021.

 ## Features